Virgin Media bereavement: 0800 952 2302, no death cert needed

 ETF – ask and get it in writing.
 Virgin Media’s published terms do not confirm an automatic waiver for bereavement.
 If you are told the early termination fee will be waived, ask for written confirmation before the account closes.

 Direct debits.
-If the direct debit is set up from a bank account that you are also in the process of closing, make sure the bank account stays open long enough for any final bill or refund to clear.
+Make sure the deceased’s bank account stays open long enough for any final bill or refund to clear before you close it.

 Volt customers.
-If the deceased had both Virgin Media broadband and O2 mobile on a Volt deal, the Volt discount ends when either account closes.
-There is nothing to action here – this resolves automatically – but it is worth knowing if you are transferring the broadband to another family member who also has O2.
+If the deceased had both Virgin Media broadband and O2 mobile on a Volt deal, the Volt discount ends when the Virgin Media account closes.
+This is automatic – there is nothing to action – but it is worth knowing if you are transferring the broadband to another family member who also has O2, because the Volt benefit may be reinstateable under the new account.

 Summary